ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The user ID (UID) that is used to run the application.
 This value overrides any user ID that is set in the application Dockerfile.
 The ID must conform to the operating system requirements of the container.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
-<dd>The length of time in seconds to wait for the application to start.
+<dd>The length of time in seconds to wait for the application to be ready.
 This value is ignored when `no-wait` is specified.
 This value is optional.
 The default value is <code>300</code>.
 </dd>
 </dl>